Pipicallu/LemonTree/README.md

 some of the drinks she finds in her local supermarket.
 She wants something that she can smart her kids into taking that is both tasty and good for them.

+### Typography

+The font Inter was chosen from the google fonts catalog for its flexibility/simplicity and modernity.
+It is extremely versatile and appears distinctive in both bold and regular formats.
+As a derivitive of open sans it instantly recognisable and went well with the playful colour-scheme of the site.

+### images

+The images were all sourced from unsplash.com and all artists can be found credited below.
+Opaque overlays were used to bring out the contrast between the Typography and the image.
+You may notice that the colours dont deviate far from the green white and grey colorscheme and in the case of the about me and ingredients section all images picked feature hands, picked purposefully to mirror the handmade image of the product and thus taking the customer away from the mass produced imagery of other brands.

 ### Wireframe

 ![Image of wireframe](assets/images/wireframe.jpg)

  # features